abalanonline/noisetv/README.md

 # noisetv
-Television stations broadcasting noise of different quality.
+Television stations broadcasting the noise of different quality with different power.